maxviazov/Spring-Frameworks-/What's-New-in-Spring-Framework-5.x.md

 ## [Kotlin support](https://docs.spring.io/spring/docs/current/spring-framework-reference/kotlin.html#kotlin)
 * Null-safe API when using Kotlin 1.1.50+
-* Support for Kotlin immutable classes with optional parameters and default values
+* Support for Kotlin immutable classes with optional parameters and default values.
 * Functional bean definition Kotlin DSL.
 * Functional routing Kotlin DSL for WebFlux.
 * Leveraging Kotlin reified type parameters to avoid specifying explicitly the `Class` to use for serialization/deserialization in various APIs like `RestTemplate` or WebFlux APIs.
-* Kotlin null-safety support for `@Autowired`/`@Inject` and `@RequestParam`/`@RequestHeader`/etc annotations in order to determine if a parameter/bean is required or not.
+* Kotlin null-safety support for `@Autowired`/`@Inject` and `@RequestParam`/`@RequestHeader`/etc annotations in order to determine if an injection point or handler method parameter is required or not.
 * Kotlin script support in `ScriptTemplateView` for both Spring MVC and Spring WebFlux.
-* Array-like setters added to `Model`, `ModelMap` and `Environement`.
+* Array-like setters added to `Model`, `ModelMap` and `Environment`.
-* Support for Kotlin autowired constructor with optional parameters
+* Support for Kotlin autowired constructor with optional parameters.
-* Kotlin reflection is used to determine interface method parameters
+* Kotlin reflection is used to determine interface method parameters.

 ## Testing Improvements